11. Matrices and Other Arraysļ

 being integer and character vectors, respectively.

-Note that this notation is already quite peculiar: there is no assignment
+This notation is already quite peculiar.
+There is no assignment

 An object of the above class can be instantiated by calling new: